-Plants bring vibrant and colorful life that brighten our surroundings and our senses.
-One of the most common plagues to our house plants and gardens is fungus gnats.
+So you have heard of fungus gnats and hydrogen peroxide.
+Plants bring vibrant and colorful life to brighten our surroundings and our senses.
+One of the most common plagues our house plants and gardens face is fungus gnats.

 Not only do they kill our plants, but they annoy us, humans, as well.
 Hydrogen peroxide is a simple household solution to rid fungus gnats pests from your home and garden.

 Here, we will explain how hydrogen peroxide kills fungus gnats in all stages of life.
 By using hydrogen peroxide on your plants and soil, you can end your gnat infestation.

 Ecology Of Fungus Gnats